roukell/google_book_search/README.md

   * Please note: this application only supports search by 'book title'.
   2. Results will display below search field.
   3. Click VIEW to review details on Google Books.
-  4. To save books, click save.
+  4. To save books, click SAVE.
-  5. To view saved books, goto Saved in navbar.
+  5. To view saved books, goto SAVED in navbar.
-  6. To delete books, click delete.
+  6. To delete books, click DELETE.

   Enjoy!